codebuzzy/codebuzzy/README.md

 **Hi there** 👋🏻

-# I'm an extremely passionate iOS Developer
+# iOS Developer tranisioning into AI Engineer Role

 ## About Me 😁
-* 📱 iOS/web Developer / Freelancer
+* 📱 iOS/ python / Freelancer

 * ✨ UI / UX Enthusiast

 * 📖 To be a perfectionist in your work - Learn Apple Guidelines, and Documentation and be patient with the process